Drug Evaluation Committee 2008-45 Provision of Clinical Trial Information to Patients before Clinical Trial Agreement

 Question

-Is it acceptable to explain a clinical trial to potential patients after approval by the Clinical Trial Review Committee and before a clinical trial contract is signed?
+Is it acceptable to explain a clinical trial to candidate patients after approval by the Clinical Trial Review Committee and before the clinical trial contract is signed?

 I believe that there are cases in which a clinical trial is introduced to a patient as part of his or her treatment.
 Also, please tell us if there are any points to note when discussing clinical trials with patients before signing a contract.

-A clinical trial starts after the head of the medical institution approves the implementation of the clinical trial based on the opinion of the Clinical Trial Review Committee and the conclusion of the contract.
+A clinical trial is started after the Chairperson of the site approves the implementation of the clinical trial based on the opinion of the Clinical Trial Review Committee and the conclusion of the contract.
 Therefore, physicians and CRCs should not explain to patients the specific details of the clinical trial or their participation in the clinical trial before the clinical trial contract is concluded.
-However, in recent years, information on clinical trials has become publicly available (e.g., JRCT, etc.), and if a patient asks about a specific clinical trial, it may be an unavoidable part of the physician's responsibility to explain the clinical trial and its schedule.
-In this case, there should be no problem in recording the answers to the patient's questions and providing informed consent after the contract is signed.
+However, in recent years, information on clinical trials has become publicly available (e.g., JRCT, etc.), and if a patient asks about a specific clinical trial, it may be an unavoidable part of the physician's responsibility to explain the trial and the schedule for implementation.
+In this case, there should be no problem in recording the answers to the patient's questions and providing informed consent after the conclusion of the contract.

-We do not think there is a problem if the explanation is a general explanation about the clinical trial (e.g., the position of the clinical trial in drug development, the fact that the clinical trial involves research, etc.) or a general introduction to the fact that the clinical trial is being conducted for the patient's disease, but we think that an explanation that goes into the details of the clinical trial (the contents of the specific study protocol) would be problematic.
+We do not think there is a problem if the explanation is a general explanation about the clinical trial (e.g., the position of the clinical trial in drug development, the fact that the clinical trial involves research, etc.) or a general introduction to the fact that the clinical trial is being conducted for the patient's disease, but it is a problem if the explanation goes into the details of the clinical trial (the details described in the specific study protocol).
 We think that this is a problem.

 The National Institute of Health Sciences (NIHS), where Japic, UMIN, etc. can be searched together, has been added as a place where information can be disclosed.
 (March 2012)